ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/personal-logs/README.md

 The original proposal goal for the fourth project week was implementing the anomaly detection model.
 However, as discussed above for Week 3, several tasks were behind the proposal schedule.
 Therefore, the goals for this week were to complete the anomaly detection model and evaluate the labelled datasets from the previous week.

 - Mid-Project Status Presentation
-- Complete Anomaly Detection Model Pipeline
+- Complete Anomaly Detection Model Pipeline (including understanding various LSTM architectures)
 - Evaluate Downloaded Datasets

 The five sensors downloaded were evaluated using the various labelling permutations discussed in `/data/labelled-skyspark-data`.
 It was discussed that additional self-labelling would not be completed as it is very time intensive.
 Instead, assessment using the five sensors would be completed and additional assessment would just be completed on unlabelled data.